 If we cannot distinguish between applicants using the criteria listed, e.g. children who live in the same block of flats, then the child or children who will be offered the available spaces will be randomly selected.
-This process will be independently verified.
+This process will be independently verified by an officer outside the School Admissions Service.